 Local newspaper rate relief

-A discount up to £1,500 per year is available for office space occupied by local newspapers for the financial year 2017/18 and 2018/19.
+A discount up to £1,500 per year is available for office space occupied by local newspapers from 1 April 2017 to 31 March 2025.

 We will notify qualifying businesses and automatically award relief based on the information available to us.

 If you are a registered charity or community amateur sports club (CASC), you can apply for a business rate reduction.